benhovinga/portfolio-website/README.md

-# personal-portfolio
+# Personal Portfolio Website

-Portfolio project for classes at NSCC
+This is my portfolio project I am building in my Web Development class.
+This portfolio is not only part of the graded assignments in the class but also required for graduating from the college.